NanoComp/meep/doc/docs/FAQ.md

 In general, you will need large simulations to benefit from lots of processors.
 A rule of thumb is to keep doubling the number of processors until you no longer see much speedup.

+### Why does the amplitude of my point dipole source increase with resolution?

+The field from a point source is singular &mdash; it blows up as you approach the source.
+At any finite resolution, this singularity is truncated to a finite value by the discretization but the peak field at the source location increases as you increase the resolution.

+### How does Meep deal with numerical dispersion?

+Numerical dispersion can be analyzed and quantified analytically for a homogeneous medium.
+For details, see e.g., Chapter 4 ("Numerical Dispersion and Stability") of [Computational Electrodynamics: The Finite Difference Time-Domain Method (3rd edition)](https://www.amazon.com/Computational-Electrodynamics-Finite-Difference-Time-Domain-Method/dp/1580538320).
+However, in practice numerical dispersion is rarely the dominant source of error in FDTD calculations which almost always involve material inhomogeneities that give rise to much larger errors.
+Similar to other errors associated with the finite resolution, numerical dispersion decreases with resolution, so you can deal with it by increasing the resolution until convergence is obtained to the desired accuracy.
+In particular, the errors from numerical dispersion vary *quadratically* with resolution (in the ordinary center-difference FDTD scheme).
+On the other hand, the errors introduced by discretization of material interfaces go *linearly* with the resolution, so they are almost always dominant.
+Meep can partially correct for these errors using [subpixel averaging](Introduction.md#the-illusion-of-continuity).

 ### How do I compute S-parameters?

 Meep contains a [mode-decomposition feature](Mode_Decomposition) which can be used to compute complex [S-parameters](https://en.wikipedia.org/wiki/Scattering_parameters).
 An example is provided for a two-port network in [Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition.md#reflectance-of-a-waveguide-taper).